metricsnow/State-based-AI-Workflow-Orchestrator/project/docs/event-schema-guide.md

 4. **Handle validation errors**: Catch `ValidationError` when deserializing
 5. **Document payload structure**: Document expected payload structure for each event type
 6. **Test serialization**: Ensure events serialize correctly for Kafka
+7. **Timezone-aware timestamps**: All timestamps are UTC and timezone-aware for consistency

 ## Publishing Events to Kafka